 Born in Sussex, England in 1962, Rory graduated from London University in 1986 with a music degree.
-His postgraduate studies culminated in a PhD from Sheffield Hallam University where his research on intimate relationships and democratic governance has led to a new career as a lecturer/researcher on co-operative and social enterprise management.
+His postgraduate studies on culminated in a PhD from Sheffield Hallam University where his research on social relationships and democratic governance led to a new career leading education and research into co-operative and social enterprise management.

 Rory is on the editorial advisory board of the Social Enterprise Journal.
-His active research interests now focus on Governance and Workforce Democracy in Co-operative and Social Enterprises.
-He is currently supervising 10 PhD student at Sheffield Hallam University.
+His active research interests now focus on Governance and Workforce Participation in Co-operative and Social Enterprises.
+He is currently supervising 6 doctoral (PhD-level) students at Sheffield Hallam University.

 You can contact Rory on firstname.lastname@example.org.